It's everything you wanted to know about Cricut Knife Blade. Use the links below for FAQs and help articles.

 Get answers to frequently asked questions about Knife Blade.

 When cutting thick materials with Knife Blade, always move the white star wheels on the roller bar all the way to the right.
 This gives clearance for thicker materials and ensures you won't end up with track marks on your finished project.
-Read the detailed instructions.
+For step-by-step instructions, read this help article.

-Prep your material and mat for Knife blade
+Prep your material and mat for the Knife Blade

-Before cutting with Knife Blade, prepare your material and mat following these specific guidelines.
+Before cutting with Knife Blade, prepare your material and mat following these specific Knife Blade preparation guidelines.

 Using Knife Blade requires a quick and painless calibration process before you can use your new tool.
-It's so easy you may not even need these step-by-step instructions.
+It's so easy you may not even need these step-by-step Knife Blade Calibration instructions.

 Knife Blade cut-time expectations